Qlever-LLC/unfisk/README.md

 [![License](https://img.shields.io/github/license/Qlever-LLC/unfisk)](LICENSE)
 [![Docker Pulls](https://img.shields.io/docker/pulls/qlever/unfisk)][dockerhub]

-OADA uservice to "unflatten" a list into a list of links.
+OADA microservice to "unflatten" a list into a list of links.
-In other words, if you POST objects into a resource, and you want all those objects to actually become resources themselves, this will create them as resources and link them at a destination.
+In other words, if you POST objects into a resource, and you want all those objects to become resources themselves, this will create them as resources and link them at a destination.

 For example,